apache/cloudstack-docs-admin/source/networking2.rst

 Note that if an account has consumed all the VLANs and IPs dedicated to it, the account can acquire two more resources from the system.
-CloudStack provides the root admin with two configuration parameter to modify this default behaviorâ€”use.system.public.ips and use.system.guest.vlans.
+CloudStack provides the root admin with two configuration parameter to modify this default behavior: use.system.public.ips and use.system.guest.vlans.
 These global parameters enable the root admin to disallow an account from acquiring public IPs and guest VLANs from the system, if the account has dedicated resources and these dedicated